 - Vimes would later go on to use his lack of taunting a victim to prove to himself that he's a good man - after (necessarily) killing an utterly loathsome villain in The Fifth Elephant, he notes in an internal monologue all the Bond One-Liner comments he could make.
 He makes none of them, because if he did "then he'd know that what he had just done was murder."

 - Draco Malfoy and the other Slytherin kids constantly get Harry Potter and the other Gryffindors into trouble by provoking them, helped along by Professor Snape's double standard.
+They have a knack for timing it just right so that Snape only sees the retaliation, or so Snape claims.
 Hermione is usually the one who holds Harry and Ron back.
 Except that time when she's the one to punch Draco, and no teachers around to punish her.

 - In Knights of the Old Republic, the Sith on the planet Manaan relentlessly taunt and provoke Republic soldiers (including the player character).
 Anyone who responds in kind ends up being jailed.
 The only way to get around them is to ignore them.
 (Except in one case where you can actually threaten the Sith; when she calls over a nearby Selkath official, you can Force Persuade the official to believe she was the one responsible.)

-- In one Allied mission in Red Alert 3, the Soviet commando is constantly taunting your own unit about how superior she is.
+- In one Allied mission in Command & Conquer: Red Alert 3, the Soviet commando is constantly taunting your own unit about how superior she is.
 Pleasingly, if you do well enough in the mission your own commando bites back with some serious verbal smackdown.

 - The red-headed Jerk Jock in Batman Beyond spits on Terry during a wrestling match to provoke him into throwing a punch, getting him in trouble.